-These cheesy scalloped potatoes are baked to perfection.
+These cheesy scalloped potatoes are creamy on the inside and crispy on the top.
+You mandolin the potatoes nice and thin and cover them with a cheese sauce.
 You are left with creamy scalloped potatoes with a golden brown potato top.
-The perfect side dish for the holidays.

 - Russet potatoes: russet potatoes work well for scalloped potatoes because they are high in starch and help create a thick and creamy cheese sauce.
 A few other types of potatoes can be used.
 Just be sure the potatoes are sliced to the same thickness.